etrusci-org/quotes/markdown/quotes.md

 - Home is not where you were born; home is where all your attempts to escape cease.

+## Napoleon Hill

+- It takes half your life before you discover life is a do-it-yourself project.

 ## Naval Ravikant

 - If you want to make the wrong decision, ask everyone.